innextinit/elearningapi/Readme.md

 The version 1.0 is mainly to test all endpoint to see they carryout what they should.
 In this version we have four roles and they are admin with the route `{{adminURL}} or localhost:2020/admin,` the customer services with `{{csURL}} or localhost:2020/cs,` the tutor with `{{tutorURL}} or localhost:2020/tutor` and the user or student with `{{userURL}} or localhost:2020/.`

 Since version 1.0 is for testing endpoints only, `no authentication nor authorization` is put in place yet.
-The [API Elearning.postman_collection.json](`./API_Elearning.postman_collection.json`) would be of help in testing this version.
+The [ElearningAPI.postman_collection.json](`./ElearningAPI.postman_collection.json`) would be of help in testing this version.

 This are still under development to meet up with up with the version 1.0
 * During update, the object with values should not be over-written by null